 In other words, what started with Bollywood has now also reached pop music.

 Make your own 8D Song.
-How is shown in my video right here: https://youtu.be/U9bjypPYblE
+Seriously, please don’t do that, remember Picasso!
+But how is shown in my tutorial video right here by yours truly:

-What is one supposed to think of that now?
-Good question, because 8D Audio actually polarizes quite a bit, especially among sound engineers, so I want to highlight the pros and cons for sound engineers and the actual users.
+However, what is one supposed to think of that now?
+Good question, because 8D Audio polarizes quite a bit, especially among sound engineers.
+Therefore I want to highlight the pros and cons of sound engineers and the actual users.

-As always, everyone has to form their own opinion, but I think that 8D audio has a positive effect on the long run and is nonetheless a very interesting topic to keep an eye or ear on.
-Well, perhaps not really your ears … let’s just say: keep it in mind and see if it was just a hype.
+As always, everyone has to form their own opinion, but I think that 8D audio has a positive effect on the long run.
+Nonetheless it is a very interesting topic to keep an eye or ear on.
+Well, it tricks your brain, perhaps not really your ears … let’s just say: keep it in mind and see if it was just a hype.